Mark Drakeford urged to withdraw 'insulting' Covid group comments

 The Welsh government has rejected those calls and has instead backed a UK-wide inquiry, saying it would give a better understanding of how decisions were taken between the different governments of the United Kingdom.

-On Tuesday the bereaved families group was told it would be considered a "core-participant" in that inquiry.
+On Tuesday the bereaved families group was told it would be considered a "core-participant" in the UK inquiry.

 Welcoming the decision, Mr Drakeford told the Senedd that he had written to the group "earlier this year supporting their application" for the status.